 Smartphones are one of the leading forms of connectivity in the world, and as of Q2 2018, they accounted for 63% of all visits to retail websites.
 While (hopefully) your kids aren't using their phones to buy things on your credit cards, they can still spend hours watching videos, chatting with friends, and even playing games.
 Smartphones have quickly become an all-encompassing device that can be quite addicting.

 To help give your kids a break from screen time, make a household rule to only allow devices to be used for a certain amount of time.
 This can be an hour or two a day, or only between specific hours, such as before breakfast or after dinner.
 However, to make the rule stick, you don't want your kids to see you constantly using your device while they're not allowed to use theirs.
 When installing this rule, try to practice it a bit yourself so that you can set a good example.
+Use a screentime checklist to help take the battle out of earning screentime.

 2. Keep Your Child's Games Secure